This post may contain affiliate links. Please see my disclosure policy for details.

 Munnar was by far my favourite stop of my week in Kerala with India Someday.
 As we wound our way up the hill from Fort Kochi, I already knew I was going to love it.

-There just seemed to be endless jungle for miles, with rolling hills, wildlife and waterfalls.
-It seemed like I had found the Gods Own Country every one had been talking about.
+There just seemed to be an endless jungle for miles, with rolling hills, wildlife, and waterfalls.
+It seemed like I had found the Gods Own Country everyone had been talking about.

 There are a thousand places to visit in Munnar while you’re here but I’m going to boil it down to the very best to guide your itinerary.

 From tea plantations and tastings, swimming in waterfalls, visiting wildlife parks, and being amongst the clouds with epic viewpoints.
 You’ll be spoilt for choice!

 Here are the top 20 things to do in Munnar – your ultimate Munnar travel guide!

 Heads up: my trip to Kerala was a sponsored press trip with India Someday.
 But, all opinions and photos are my own.
 Click here for a review of their services, or see my full itinerary here!

 Tips for visiting Kerala

 - I flew to Cochin Airport from Delhi via a 3-hour domestic Vistara flight for less than $50!
 Skyscanner is my go-to for checking cheap flight prices.

 - In Kerala the locals speak Malayalam, they even have their own songs and films that have been recorded in the language.
 As one of the most literate states, they speak excellent Hindi and English